 Systems Available for Replacement

 When the time has come to replace a septic tank you should first understand the process and the types of tanks available in the market.
-Upon replacement the designated area must first be dug up properly to ensure that the piping and desired tank will fit properly.
+When replacing a septic tank, the designated area must be dug up completely.
+This is to ensure that the piping and desired tank will fit properly.
 Once that is complete then comes the installation process.
 There are three different kinds of tanks available today for installation which include:

-- Fiberglass Tanks: Fiberglass tanks are a lightweight alternative to the concrete tank.
+Fiberglass tanks are a lightweight alternative to the concrete tank.
 They will not rust and should not crack.
-Careful installation is required with these types of tanks and it should be noted that heavy objects should never be placed on top of a tank when it is fully installed.
+Careful installation is required with these types of tanks.
+Heavy objects should never be placed on top of a tank when it is fully installed.
 If a fiberglass tank is experiencing too much pressure it can easily shift positions and burst the pipes leading to it.
 This can also occur during periods of heavy rain if the soil becomes too wet.

-- Steel Tanks: Steel tanks are the least popular tanks because they are not durable and usually last no longer than 20 years.
+Steel tanks are the least popular tanks because they are not durable and usually last no longer than 20 years.
 A steel tank can rust and requires the most inspection out of the rest of the tanks.
-These tanks can typically be found in older homes and overall present a lot of problems if you are not regularly on top of their maintenance.
+These tanks can typically be found in older homes.
+They can present a lot of problems if you are not regularly on top of their maintenance.